Low-Cost Luxury in the Lounge – When to Splurge and When to Save

 I’d love to hear from people who’ve redecorated their lounge on a budget – do you have any tips to save money without compromising on style?

 Estelle Page is an interior designer who works with clients who have budgets of all sizes, and she actually prefers the challenge of creating a high-class design on a low budget!
-When not designing or decorating, she blogs for Great Furniture Trading.
+When not designing or decorating, she blogs for a Great Furniture Trading.

 Post a Comment